Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Sensors: ECG, PPG, BIA, skin temperature

-Despite the release of the Samsung Galaxy Watch 7 range, last year’s 6 Classic is still a very viable option thanks to software updates and its unique design.
+Despite the release of the Samsung Galaxy Watch 7 range, the last-gen 6 Classic is still a viable option thanks to software updates and its unique design.

-With a top screen, a great breadth of health features, and, of course, the physical rotating bezel, it’s everything the Galaxy Watch should be.
-The rotating bezel works perfectly with Wear OS, whether that’s getting glanceable information from Tiles or notifications straight from the watch face.
+With an excellent screen, a great breadth of health features, and the beloved physical rotating bezel, it’s everything the Galaxy Watch should be.
+The rotating bezel works perfectly with Wear OS, whether getting glanceable information from Tiles or notifications straight from the watch face.

 Crucially, there are also two sizes – 43mm with a 1.3-inch AMOLED and 47mm with a 1.5-inch display – which makes it one of the few Android-ready watches for those with smaller wrists.

-- `Check our full Samsung Galaxy Watch 6 Classic review
+- `Check our full Samsung Galaxy Watch 6 review

 Pros